Known Limitations¶

 Return values in macros¶

-According to the Igor Pro documentation return
+According to the Igor Pro documentation return can not be used inside

 Macro Test()